lukekaalim/terraform-plugin-node-SDK/docs/guides/CatSDK.md

 ## The Cat SDK
 Normally, with a terraform resource, you manage a remote API.
 For our example however, the resources we'll be managing will just be "files" on our local computer.

 More specifically, lets say a "Cat" is a JSON file with an id, color and nickname.
 The ID is randomly generated (no cats can have the same id).
-A "Cat" lives in a "Cathouse", which is a directory.
+A "Cat" lives in a "Cattery", which is a directory.
 The cat's filename is just it's ID as well, for ease.

 Heres a Cat:
 ```json